Vermont Route 105: St. Albans to North Troy

 VT 105 soon crosses into Enosburg Falls runs southeast into the village, being main west–east road through the community.
 Soon, the route meets a junction with VT 108 (Main Street), which becomes concurrent at the junction with VT 105 turning northeast along Main Street.
 Now the main north–south road through Enosburg Falls, passing commercial roads through the city.
 VT 108 and VT 105 continue northeast until the junction with West Berkshire Road, where VT 108 turns off to the northwest and VT 105 turns northeast on Sampsonville Road.
 VT 105 soon leaves Enosburg Falls, entering the town of Enosburg.

 Retaining the name Sampsonville Road, VT 105 winds east along the river, reaching the hamlet of Sampsonville.
 Changing names to East Berkshire Road, crossing into the town of Berkshire and junction with VT 118 (Berkshire Center Road).
 VT 118 and VT 105 are concurrent for a short stretch, reaching Montgomery Road, where VT 118 turns off.
 The route bends north as East Berkshire Road, continuing through the town of Berkshire.
 Continuing along the riverside, VT 105 soon enters the town of Richford, where it is a two-lane residential street.
 At the junction with Troy Street, VT 139 begins as Main Street, while VT 105 turns off on Troy.

 VT 105 runs southeast through Richford, paralleling the riverside out of the hamlet as Jay Road.
 Fast approaching the Canada–United States border, the route turns northeast and into a junction with VT 105A (Glen-Sutton Road).
 VT 105A runs northeast to border while VT 105 runs through dense woods in Richford.
 Making a huge curve to the southeast, the route parallels the border, crossing into Orleans County.
-Now in the town of Troy, the route bends southeast and then makes a curve to the northeast, along some mountainsides in town.
+Now in the town of Jay, the route bends southeast and then makes a curve to the northeast, along some mountainsides in town.
 The dense woods start to break up as VT 105 reaches a junction with VT 101.